 The word “compatible” comes from the Latin com-pati, which means “to suffer with.”
 Successful marriages and relationships are not rooted in “perfect” bliss and a perfect person but the way suffering, hardships, and struggles which deepen your love.
 It’s choosing to love an imperfect person.

 Sometimes, the “perfect” love story comes with suffering—does that make it any less perfect?
 Does this make the other person any less appealing to you?
 No. True love motivates you during the suffering.

 “Marriage is a perpetual exercise of mortification.” –St. Francis de Sales.

 We believe in an active God—one Who created the world and participates in it.
-Therefore, through divine providence, God introduce us to potential mates.
-Therefore, if we ask God to answer a desire for relationship and let Him work on that, He specifically picks for us a man or woman He see’s us best fit with.
+Therefore, through divine providence, God introduces us to potential mates.
+Therefore, if we ask God to answer a desire for relationship and let Him work on that, He shows us a man or woman He see’s us fit with.
 (How awesome!)
 The idea that there is only one person you are destined to marry is contrary to free will in many ways.
 That said, because of free will, you play an active role and participation in God’s plan for you.
-Simply understood, God takes our desires, brings two people together, and those two people have a decision to keep a commitment.
+Simply understood, yes God gifts us this request, takes our desires, brings two people together, and in the end those two people have a decision to keep a commitment.